cober2019/cisco-routing/README.rst

 Cisco Routing
 ===============

-Currently this program gets the routing tables from Cisco XE, NXOS, and ASA devices.
+Currently this program gets routing tables from Cisco XE, NXOS, and ASA devices.
 It then parses the data and prints the route details.

 Idea
 -----